JamesParrott/sDNA_GH/README.md

 This automatically calls other support tools, handling an entire Rhino geometry workflow from this one component, additionally running Read_Geom and Write_Shp before the sDNA tool itself, and then Read_Shp and Recolour_Objects afterwards  (unless `auto_write_Shp` = false or `auto_read_Shp` = false respectively).   **WARNING!
 All sDNA tools will delete the shapefile named in input after it has been read in, if `del_after_sDNA` = true and `strict_no_del` = false (as they are by default).**

 To add or remove existing `Geom`etry before the results file is read in (to control creation of new geometry objects), set `auto_read_Shp` = false and connect a Read_Shp component.
-To analyse a network of Grasshopper Geometry set `auto_get_Geom` and `auto_read_Usertext` to false.
+To analyse a network of Grasshopper Geometry set `auto_get_Geom` and `auto_read_User_Text` to false.
 To access the data and geom objects before parsing and recolouring, `auto_plot_data` = false (and connect Parse_Data and Recolour_Objects components).
 This allows picking a results field from `abbrevs` to parse without repeating the whole analysis, and using a Grasshopper Colour Gradient component on the canvas to generate colours.
 Connect a Grasshopper Legend component to plot a legend.
 To recolour Grasshopper geometry instead of Rhino Geometry (i.e. unbaked objects), connect the `Data` and `Geom` outputs to a Grasshopper Custom Preview component.

 To use sDNA's advanced config options in sDNA_GH, add in an input Param to an sDNA component with the same name as each advanced config option you wish to include (omitting a trailing equals sign and leaving the Param unconnected, unless you wish to provide a value for it); the `advanced` config string can then be saved to a `config.toml` file with an sDNA_GH Config component).
 Alternatively create an `advanced` config string manually.
 The sDNA tools in that component will gather all user-specified input Params and construct the `advanced` config string from them.
 Alternatively, prepare the and connect it to `advanced`.
 See the readme for the list of supported advanced config options.